ouotingwei/DescPP/README.md

 python3 HPatches_Sequences_Matching_Benchmark.py
 ```

-## 3. Integrate into Visual SLAM system
+## 3. Integrate into the Visual SLAM system
 - In this work, we integrate Desc++ into several ORB-based SLAM frameworks, including [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) (Stereo), [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3.git) (Stereo-Inertial), and [RGB-L](https://github.com/TUMFTM/ORB_SLAM3_RGBL.git) (Visual-LiDAR-Inertial).
 We utilize pybind11 to bridge the Python-based inference with the C++ SLAM backend.
 - For ORB-SLAM, it is crucial to replace the official vocabulary with [our provided vocabulary file](Vocabulary/DescppVOC.zip) to ensure compatibility.
 Furthermore, the descriptor enhancement module should be inserted immediately following the feature extraction stage.